 Researchers from Baylor College of Medicine and Stanford School of Medicine have discovered a molecule in the blood that can be used to treat or prevent obesity and overeating in mice.
 This discovery contributes to understanding the biological systems involved in the relationship between exercise and hunger.

 The results of the study, in its own way a milestone. were published on Wednesday 15 June in Nature, and I link them to you here.

-"We wanted to understand how physical exercise works at the molecular level in order to take advantage of some of its benefits," echoes another co-author, Jonathan Long, assistant professor of pathology at Stanford University School of Medicine.
+"We wanted to understand how exercise works at the molecular level in order to exploit some of its benefits," echoes another co-author.
+Jonathan Long, assistant professor of pathology at Stanford University School of Medicine.

 A high amount of Lac-Phe has suppressed food intake by about 50% in obese mice for a period of 12 hours compared to control animals.
 When given to mice for 10 days, Lac-Phe reduced their cumulative food intake and body weight (due to fat loss).
 Glucose tolerance also improved markedly.

 The researchers also identified an enzyme called CNDP2.
 This enzyme is involved in the production of Lac-Phe, and mice lacking this enzyme lost less weight than a control group.

 We are getting there step by step, but faster than expected.
 The research team has already observed large increases in plasma Lac-Phe levels following physical activity in racehorses and humans.
 Sprint exercise induced the greatest increase in Lac-Phe.
 Followed by endurance and strength training.
 "This suggests that Lac-Phe is a system found in many animals to regulate nutrition, and is associated with physical activity," Long says.

 The next steps?
 The search for more details on the effects of Lac-Phe in the body, including the brain.
 Modulating this path will lead to a drug.
 What will we call it?
 Gym in pills?